 NOTE: Students taking ENG 91 must take ENG 103 the following semester in order to receive credit for both courses.
 Both courses should be taken during the first year.
 English 91 does not satisfy the core curriculum requirements and must be passed with a grade of C- or better before the student enrolls in ENG 103.

-ENG 102 College Writing 3 A course in analytical writing designed for all students.
-Work will include discussion of the writing
+ENG 102 College Writing

+A course in analytical writing designed for all students.
+Work will include discussion of the writing process, practice in writing expository prose, and the execution of a research paper.

 ENG 103 Skills for College Writing